JamesMartin1998/Python-Project/README.md

 - If there is a correct guess, will search for the position of the letter in the word.
 Then changes the "-" value in the hidden word to the correct letter to update it.
     - Passes the correct_guess (either a letter or None), selected_word and guess_state (hidden word's current value e.g --e--).
     - Using conditionals, if the correct_guess is None, the hidden word will remain unchanged.
 The guess_state is stored in the hidden_word and returned.
     - Else, the correct_guess needs to be found in the word.
 The arguments are stored in variables.
-Within an infinte while loop, the .find() method is used to find the index of the correct_guess in the word and stored in the variable 'index'.
-The .replace() method is used to replace the letter with "-" (on the next loop iteration, the letter won't be found at that index again.
+Within an infinte while loop, the .find method is used to find the index of the correct_guess in the word and stored in the variable 'index'.
+The .replace method is used to replace the letter with "-" (on the next loop iteration, the letter won't be found at that index again.
 Allows us to check for the same letter at another index.).
 The temp variable stores a list version of the hidden word.
 The letter value can then be assigned to temp at the correct index.
 The .join method joins the list to an empty string and stores in the 'hidden' variable.
-The loop repeats as it is possible for the letter to apear multiple times in the word.
+The loop repeats as it is possible for the letter to appear multiple times in the word.
 Once the letter is no longer found, the loop breaks and the hidden is returned.

 ![Image showing check_letter_in_word code](./images/update_hidden.png)